Proud Canadian Company

 Prime Rate Relationship to the Bank of Canada Overnight Rate

-All lenders set their own prime rate, influenced by the BoC overnight rate.
+All lenders set their prime rate, influenced by the BoC overnight rate.
 Not all lenders will change rates simultaneously when the rate changes, so there can be a lag of a few days to a few weeks, depending on the lender.
-It’s also important to note that lenders are not required to change their prime rate to match changes to the BoC overnight rate though competition usually forces them to increase or decrease rates to match those of their competitors.
-Each lender sets their prime rate higher (usually 2.2%, but not always) than the policy rate, pricing in the added costs and risks associated with mortgages.
+It’s also important to note that lenders are not required to change their prime rate to match changes to the BoC overnight rate, though competition usually forces them to increase or decrease rates to match those of their competitors.
+Each lender sets their prime rate higher (usually 2.2%, but not always) than the policy rate, pricing the added costs and risks associated with mortgages.

-Home buying sans the stress.
+Home buying without the stress.

 Start your mortgage application today